t081as/Mjolnir.Cake/README.md

 #### Build
     > ./build.ps1

-The nuget package will be located in the directory if the build succeeds.
+The nuget package will be located in the root directory if the build succeeds.

 ## Contributing
 see [CONTRIBUTING.md](https://gitlab.com/tobiaskoch/Mjolnir.Cake/blob/master/CONTRIBUTING.md)